Blog

 Green Roofing

-Green roofing, also known as vegetative or living roofs, involves partially or completely covering a roof surface with vegetation and growing media, planted over a waterproofing membrane.
+Green roofing, often called vegetative or living roofs, involves covering a roof with plants and soil.
+This is done over a waterproofing layer.

 Common Commercial Roofing Problems